jbcodeforce/aws-studies/docs/infra/storage.md

 If we need to run a high-performance database that requires an IOPS of 210,000 for its underlying filesystem, we need instance store and DB replication in place.

+??? - "Example of use cases"
+    * App requires up to 400 GB of storage for temporary data that is discarded after usage.
+The application requires approximately 40,000 random IOPS to perform the work on file. => Prefer a SSD-Backed Storage Optimized (i2) EC2 instances to get more than 365,000 random IOPS.
+The instance store has no additional cost, compared with the regular hourly cost of the instance.
+Provisioned IOPS SSD (io1 or io2) EBS volumes can deliver more than the 40,000 IOPS that are required in the scenario.
+However, this solution is not as cost-effective as an instance store because Amazon EBS adds cost to the hourly instance rate.
+This solution provides persistence of data beyond the lifecycle of the instance, but persistence is not required in this use case.
+    * A database must provide at least 40 GiB of storage capacity and 1,000 IOPS.
+The most effective storage is gp2 with 334 GB storage: Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB.
+For 334 GiB of storage, the baseline performance would be 1,002 IOPS.
+Additionally, General Purpose SSD storage is more cost-effective than Provisioned IOPS storage.

 ### Snapshots